Jake Burger Player Props: White Sox vs. Yankees

 Jake Burger Player Prop Bets: White Sox vs. Yankees - June 8

-In his last action (on June 4 against the Tigers) he went 1-for-4 with a home run and four RBI.
+He returns to action for the first time since June 4, when he went 1-for-4 with a home run and four RBI against the Tigers.

 Jake Burger Game Info & Props vs. the Yankees